-The Faculty of Professional Studies comprises of four Schools and one Department.
-The School of Business Administration, the School of Education, the School of Kinesiology, the School of Music and the Department of Community Development.
+The Faculty of Professional Studies is comprised of five Schools and one Department.
+The School of Business Administration, the School of Education, the School of Kinesiology, the School of Music, the School of Nursing, and the Department of Community Development.
 The School of Kinesiology is led by a Director, who reports to the Dean of the Faculty of Professional Studies.

 The Kinesiology Program Council meets regularly.
-Membership consists of all Kinesiology faculty and staff members, and one student representative.
+Membership consists of all kinesiology faculty and staff members, and one student representative.
 Student concerns are brought to Council by the student representative via A.K.S.
 (Acadia Kinesiology Society).